-Wake up around 1 am and walk to one of the viewing points.
-That’s a way of watching Mount Bromo sunrise for free, instead of the organized tour – and I highly recommend you this way.
+Wake up around 1 a.m. and walk to one of the viewing points.
+That’s a way of watching Mount Bromo sunrise for free, instead of the organized tour – and I highly recommend this way.
 The number of cars that were going to one spot chosen by the tour companies was INSANE.
 There are several viewing spots and they get crowded, so try to arrive there early.
 You can read more about Mount Bromo hike with no crowds here.

 In Surabaya make your way to the airport where you can fly to Jakarta and catch the flight back home (or to the next destination).